jewettaij/visfd/README.md

 *(MRC files can be read into python arrays using the [mrcfile](https://mrcfile.readthedocs.io/en/latest/readme.html#basic-usage) module.)*
-In addition, sophisticated machine-learning methods have been implemented in [EMAN2](https://blake.bcm.edu/emanwiki/EMAN2/Programs/tomoseg) and
+In addition, machine-learning based detectors for membranes and large molecular complexes have been implemented in [EMAN2](https://blake.bcm.edu/emanwiki/EMAN2/Programs/tomoseg) and
 [scikit-learn](https://scikit-learn.org).
 *VISFD compliments machine learning software* by providing tools for geometry extraction,
-[curve and surface detection](http://dx.doi.org/10.1016/j.jsb.2014.02.015), robust connected-component analysis, and closing holes in incomplete surfaces.
+[curve and surface detection](http://dx.doi.org/10.1016/j.jsb.2014.02.015), signed normal determination, and robust connected-component analysis.
-For example, interesting features can be detected using programs like EMAN2.
+For example, feature of interest can be detected using programs like EMAN2.
 Then the coordinates of these geometric shapes can be extracted using VISFD and analyzed using 3rd-party tools like [**SSDRecon/PoissonRecon**](https://github.com/jewettaij/PoissonRecon)).
-Using these tools together, it possible to automatically determine the inside and outside of membrane-bound compartments in tomograms of cells.
+This makes it possible to detect and close holes in incomplete surfaces automatically.
-*(This is a topological problen which existing machine learning strategies have not yet been able to solve.)*